zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-production-testing-overview.md

 ## Common use cases for custom extensions

-There are several scenarios in which a developer test various aspects of an extension with different editions of the same extension.
+There are several scenarios in which a developer test various aspects of an extension by using  different editions.
 Three of them are as follows.

 1. Running automated tests